Coherence turned on by incoherent light

 \section{Abstract}

-One of the most pertinent problems in the debate on a potential role of non-trivial quantum effects in biology concerns natural photosynthesis.
-According to standard methods, quantum mechanics is irrelevant for the dynamical processes following the photoabsorption, because the sunlight is composed of thermal photons and is unable to induce quantum coherence in matter.
-We consider an open quantum system composed of two dipole-dipole interacting two-level atoms and show that incoherent excitation can trigger coherent dynamics in this toy ``molecular aggregate''.
-We show that collective decay processes anchored in the {\it retarded dipole-dipole interaction} create coherence regardless of the coherence properties of the excitation fields.
-In contrast to earlier claims in the literature, our rigorous analysis shows that the steady state coherence is mediated by the population difference between the molecules and, therefore, it {\it increases} with the energy gradient between the two-level atoms.
-Our results establish collective decay processes in the study of ultrafast photophysics, and thereby enhance the understanding of transient coherence in ultrafast quantum transport -- specifically under incoherent excitation.
+One of the most pertinent problems in the debate on non-trivial quantum effects in biology concerns natural photosynthesis.
+Since sunlight is composed of thermal photons, it was argued to be unable to induce quantum coherence in matter, and that quantum mechanics is therefore irrelevant for the dynamical processes following photoabsorption.
+Our present analysis of a toy ``molecular aggregate" -- composed of two dipole-dipole interacting two-level atoms treated as an open quantum system -- however shows that incoherent excitations indeed can trigger coherent dynamics that persist: We demonstrate that collective decay processes induced by the dipole-dipole interaction create coherent intermolecular transport -- regardless of the coherence properties of the incoming radiation.
+Our analysis shows that the steady state coherence is mediated by the population imbalance between the molecules and, therefore, {\it increases} with the energy difference between the two-level atoms.
+Our results establish the importance of collective decay processes in the study of ultrafast photophysics, and especially their potential role to generate stationary coherence in incoherently driven quantum transport.